Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

 The Weather

-This place is right on the water so if you're visiting in the spring, winter or fall, it will probably feel colder than other places in Poland — keep that in mind when you're packing layers to keep you cozy.
+This place is right on the water, in the Gulf of the Baltic Sea.
+If you visit anytime other than the warmest summer months, this part of the world gets pretty chilly throughout the year.
+It will probably feel colder than other places in Poland—keep that in mind when you're packing layers to keep you cozy.

 Souvenir Shopping

-There's quite a bit of souvenir shopping around the town, so you can easily pick up your souvenirs from all of Poland during a quick weekend trip to Gdansk.
-One group of volunteers "got the cutest Krakow journals and we weren't even in Krakow!"
+There's quite a bit of souvenir shopping around the town, so you can easily pick up souvenirs from all over Poland during a quick weekend trip to Gdansk.
+Our volunteers highly recommend the amber jewelry.
+There are so many different types of jewelry, pendants, and stones to choose from!

 Take This Day Trip